 Everyone is our school has a responsibility to provide a safe learning environment in which our children can learn.
-All staff members are prepared to identify children who may benefit from early help and understand their role within this process.
-This includes identifying any emerging problems so appropriate support may be provided and liaising with the designated safeguarding lead to report any concerns.
+All staff members are aware of the local early help process and our role in it.
+They are aware of signs of abuse and neglect so they are able to identify children who may be in need of help or protection.
 All staff members are aware of and follow school processes (as set out in this policy) and are aware of how to make a referral to Social Care if there is a need to do so.
+If staff have any concerns about a child's welfare, they must act on them immediately and speak with the designated safeguarding lead (or deputy) - they do not assume that others have taken action.

-4. Types of abuse / specific safeguarding issues
+5. Types of abuse / specific safeguarding issues

-Keeping Children Safe in Education (DfE, 2016) defines abuse as the maltreatment of a child.
+Keeping Children Safe in Education (DfE, 2018) defines abuse as the maltreatment of a child.

 "Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
-They may be abused by an adult or adults or another child or children"
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
+Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
+Children may be abused by an adult or adults or another child or children"